ttu/json-flatfile-datastore/README.md

 }
 ```

-## Collection naming
+## Collection Naming

-Collection name must be always defined when dynamic collections are used.
-Collection name is converted to selected case.
+The collection name must always be defined when using dynamic collections.
+Collection names are converted to the selected case.

-If collection name is not defined with a typed collection, class-name is converted to selected case.
-E.g. with lower camel case `User` is `user`, `UserFamily` is `userFamily` etc.
+If the collection name is not defined with a typed collection, the class name is converted to the selected case.
+For example. with lower camel case, `User` becomes `user`, and `UserFamily` becomes `userFamily`, etc.

 ```csharp
 var store = new DataStore(newFilePath);